 - You can find the option to mark when you are inside of a product area.
 See below where the option is when I am in the vRA area.

 - So doing updates is easy.
 When logged in as root, change to the folder that has install.sh file in it, which is the aac-base folder.

-- You will need to do the chmod +x vsm.sh since it is downloaded again (I did not have to do this with the last two updates).
+- You will need to do the chmod +x vsm.sh since it is downloaded again (I did not have to do this with the last three updates).

 - Want a cron job line to keep the installers, scripts and repo favorites current?
 So if aac-base is in /home/mwhite: